-- The veteran requires the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting himself/herself from the hazards of his/her daily environment, OR,
+- They need the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting themself from the hazards of their daily environment

-- The veteran is a patient in a nursing home due to mental or physical incapacity, OR,
+- They are a patient in a nursing home due to mental or physical incapacity

-- The veteran is blind, or so nearly blind as to have corrected visual acuity of 5/200 or less, in both eyes, or concentric contraction of the visual field to 5 degrees or less.
+- They are blind, or have corrected vision of 5/200 or less, in both eyes, or concentric contraction of the visual field to 5 degrees or less.

-Like A&A, Housebound benefits may not be paid without eligibility to pension.
-A veteran may be eligible for Housebound benefits when:
+Like A&A, Housebound Benefits can't be paid without eligibility to pension.
+A veteran may be eligible for Housebound Benefits when:

-- The veteran has a single permanent disability evaluated as 100-percent disabling AND, due to such disability, he/she is permanently and substantially confined to his/her immediate premises, OR,
+- They have a single permanent disability evaluated as 100% AND, due to that disability, they are permanently and substantially confined to their home

-- The veteran has a single permanent disability evaluated as 100-percent disabling AND, another disability, or disabilities, evaluated as 60 percent or more disabling.
+- They have a single permanent disability evaluated as 100% AND, another disability, or disabilities, evaluated as 60% or greater.

-A veteran cannot receive both Aid and Attendance and Housebound benefits at the same time.
+A veteran can't get both Aid and Attendance and Housebound Benefits at the same time.

 Applying for Aid and Attendance and Housebound Benefits

-- You should include copies of any evidence, preferably a report from an attending physician validating the need for Aid and Attendance or Housebound type care.
+You should include copies of any evidence, preferably a report from a doctor validating the need for Aid and Attendance or Housebound type care.